Learn how a CRM dashboard can benefit your business, along with steps on how to set one up yourself in order to make better decisions.

 Learn how to create an effective sales report, including steps, key elements, common types, and free templates to download and use.

 Check out this high-level overview of sales reporting and everything involved.
-Then, continue reading for a breakdown on how to create and use a sales report of your own.
+Then, continue reading for a breakdown on how to create and use a sales report of your own, including a list of all our related sales reporting articles at the end:

 The purpose of a sales report is to track a person or team’s selling activities, like the number of phone calls made, or to track higher-level metrics like MoM revenue growth.
 For this reason, sales reports are used both by salespeople as well as sales managers.
 Usually, however, salespeople put together reports at their manager’s request, who then analyzes the report’s data and makes decisions based on the information.